Cobb School PTO

 Dedicated teachers, staff, and PARENTS/GUARDIANS help make Cobb Mountain Elementary a great school!
 Join us – it’s rewarding, it’s important, it’s fun!

 The PTO Board of Directors is comprised of elected officers, committee chairs, and school representatives.
 It meets once per month during the school year to conduct PTO business.
 Anyone may attend.
+We consider every parent or guardian of a student at Cobb Mountain Elementary to be a member of the PTO.

 President – Serve as leader and key contact for the PTO; preside at all PTO meetings; ex-officio member of most committees; appoint chairpersons for special committees; coordinate the work of the officers and committees so that the PTO’s objectives can be met.
 (Effort: year-round, on-going)